Froth Flotation

 Why Choose MarsCrusher SF Series

-Double-sided backward impeller blades create dual slurry circulation to prevent sedimentation
+• Double-sided backward impeller blades support dual slurry circulation

-Forward-inclined tank minimises dead zones for fast froth removal
+• Forward-inclined tank geometry is intended to reduce dead zones and aid froth removal

 Flotation Machine FAQ